Earn your online Medical Laboratory Science Masters!

 Are you currently a certified medical laboratory scientist looking to climb the career ladder?
 If so, the online Medical Laboratory Science Master’s is designed for you!
 Our online Medical Laboratory Science Masters degree will provide you with the education and requirements necessary to earn your graduate MLS degree.

-This online program is geared toward individuals who posses a certification as a medical technologist/medical laboratory scientist from a recognized national certifying agency.
+This online program is geared toward individuals who possess a certification as a medical technologist/medical laboratory scientist from a recognized national certifying agency.
 This certification is an entrance requirement.
-Our Online Medical Laboratory Science Masters Program allows you to earn your degree while staying in your current job and never having to step foot on campus!
+Our Online Medical Laboratory Science Master’s Program allows you to earn your degree while staying in your current job and never having to step foot on campus!
 This is your life, plus college.

 Frequently Asked Questions

-Additional course fees may apply.
+Additional course fees may apply to the Online Medical Laboratory Science Masters.
 Fees range between $20 – $60.

 The graduate school must receive all admission items before the application is forwarded to the department for review.

-Acceptance into the M.S. program is based on a combination of GRE scores, undergraduate GPA, recommendations, and faculty/dean/graduate dean evaluations.
+Acceptance into the Online Medical Laboratory Science Masters program is based on a combination of GRE scores, undergraduate GPA, recommendations, and faculty/dean/graduate dean evaluations.

 Yes, with approval.
 A student may take up to 9 hours as a non-degree seeking student.